bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model. its an object representation of the HTML elements.
+It is the page that enables us to view the and manipulate the objects locally.

 2. What is an event?

+every user interaction with the website is an event. pressing keys, moving,clicking the mouse, etc.

 3. What is an event listener?

+the tracking process along with the action that is taken afterwards. this could be adding a click event on a button and the click opening a new page, or sliding the screen

 4. Why would we convert a NodeList into an Array?

+so that you could use array methods such as .map, .push, .froEach on them, you cannot use them on nodeLists

 5. What is a component?

+components are essentially functions that allow you to create new elements with a reusable code.

 ### Git Set up